 If your “50 year” shingles that have received normal care have lost all of the granules from their exposed surface after 10 years of use, and the (now visible) layer of black asphalt is dried out, splitting, curling, brittle, and starting to crumble … you do NOT have a warranty claim.

 To have a claim, you still need to have a leak, and you need to find the two shingles (or whatever number) that caused the leak.
 Next, you must get the manufacturer to agree that those two shingles leaked because of a “manufacturing defect” (which they do not define).
 Then you have a claim.
-If there was instead a “design defect” in the shingles (like failing to incorporate a system that would have kept the protective granules in place), then this would not be a warranty claim, even if there were leaks.
+If there were instead a “design defect” in the shingles (like failing to incorporate a system that would have kept the protective granules in place), then this would not be a warranty claim, even if there were leaks.
 Just having a leak isn’t good enough.

 If you do get the manufacturer to agree to there being a manufacturing defect, then they will give you 80% (10 of the 50 years have been used up in this example) of the cost of purchasing two replacement shingles of similar quality to cover the warranty claim.
 You will not receive anything to compensate for your cost of removing any shingles, or installing any shingles, or for any other damage caused by the manufacturing defect.